 16. How Many Dogs Do You Own?

 Some breeders can get in over their heads.
 If they try to take care of too many dogs at once, they might scrimp on puppy care.
 You don’t want the breeder to get messy, overlooking the necessary care that the puppies need while growing.

 Ask the breeder how many dogs they have.
-If the dog slash caregiver ratio seems too much for you, you might want to look for another breeder who has had more time to socialize the pups.
+If the dog/caregiver ratio seems too much for you, you might want to look for another breeder who has had more time to socialize their pups.

 17. How Long Have You Bred These Dogs?

 Knowing the amount of time your breeder has spent with these animals tells a lot about the offspring.
 A person with genuine love and interest in the breed will likely stay with it for years and continue to produce stunning specimens.

 That doesn’t mean a new breeder doesn’t share the same love; it just means they might not have the same groove.
 You can usually tell on energy and first impressions alone how much someone cares or how serious they are about breeding.